MindNode Triad

 1. Go ahead and select a node.

-2. Now, locate and select the Images icon in the toolbar at the top of the screen and choose Stickers (Mac) or select Images > Stickers from the action menu (circle with three dots) (iOS).
+2. Now, locate and select the Images icon in the toolbar at the top of the screen and choose Stickers (Mac).
+On iOS, tap on the attachment symbol in the inline inspector > select Add Sticker.

 3. Scroll through the stickers or use the search bar to look for one you like.